michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 5. And he was seen of Kipha, and after him, of the twelve,

-6. and after them, he was seen of more than five hundred brethren together, many of whom surviveOr, are standing. till now, and some of them have slept.
+6. and after them, he was seen of more than five hundred brethren together, many of whom survive

 7. And afterward he was seen of Jakub, and after him of all the apostles: